CryptoExplor/minima-meme/README.md

 ### Ticker: **Luna**

 Luna is a vibrant memecoin on the Minima blockchain, symbolizing growth and innovation.
 Featuring a glowing moon-like gradient and a golden rim with circuitry, it combines elegance with blockchain security, bridging fun and utility for creative projects.

+## Minicorn
+### Ticker: **MCORN**

+**Tagline:** "The tiniest unicorn in the blockchain forest."

+Minicorn is a unicorn-themed meme coin on the Minima blockchain, symbolizing the rare and magical potential of decentralized technology.
+It captures the spirit of innovation and creativity within the Minima ecosystem, offering a fun and lighthearted way to engage with blockchain technology.
+Minicorn represents the limitless possibilities of decentralization, making it the perfect token for those looking to explore the future of crypto in a playful, community-driven environment.